Thank you Orlando VAMC at Lake Nona

 Next, came getting onto the bed.
 The staff decided to use a lift.
 Big mistake!
 The lift terrified me apparently.
 Sure do wish there were photos of that fiasco.
 As they tried to get the lift to go up, I was telling them to go down.
 They could not figure out why it would not move until finally a doctor came in and pointed out it was caught on my wheelchair.
 My granddaughter said she knew it was but was afraid to get involved.
 Too many cooks in a kitchen and all.
 Once the lift seat was dislodged, everything moved smoothly and I was moved onto the bed.

-VA TeleStroke at Orlando Lake Nona
+VA TeleStroke at Emergency at VA Lake Nona

 I experienced VA TeleStroke.
 The VA Emergency physician and the neurologist were concerned I was having a stroke.
 They engaged a VA Stroke expert through VA TeleStroke.
 Within minutes the Neurology Stroke expert connected through a teleprompter in my private ED room.
 She examined me by asking questions, and had the physician make specific physical examinations where she could see the responses.